hASVAN/KEYVILBOARD/README.md

 # CODING IT

 # THANKS TO
-http://www.hobbytronics.co.uk/usb-host-mini for there hardware and code.
+http://www.hobbytronics.co.uk/usb-host-mini for there hardware and part of there code.